theRealAph/ScopeLocals/README.md

 value to the methods *it* calls.
 The requirement is not to change the original binding but to establish a new binding for nested calls.

+As an example consider another API method of class `Logger`.

+      void detail(Supplier<String> formatter);

+This method formats and prints a detailed log message when `DETAIL` level logging is enabled.
+If a lower level is enabled then it prints nothing.
+The caller passes in a `Supplier` argument whose `get()` method is invoked by `detail()` to generate the message text.
+Using a `Supplier` avoids the cost of formatting if DETAIL logging is disabled.

+`detail()` is a good candidate for use of rebinding.
+It may get called by a thread with many permissions, not just the `LOG` permission.
+When `detail()` calls `formatter.get()` the called code is only expected to do text processing.
+It should not need to do any work that requires permissions.
+It would be better if extent local `PERMISSIONS` was bound to an empty `Permissions` instance for the extent of the `get()` call.

+The code for method `detail()` is shown below

+    class Logger {
+      ...
+      void detail(Supplier<String> formatter) {
+        // 1.
+Get permissions for request thread and check
+        Permissions permissions = ServerFramework.PERMISSIONS.get();
+        if (!permissions.allowed(LOG) throw new PermissionException();
+        // 2.
+Only print the message if needed if (logLevel < DETAIL) return;
+        // 3.
+Obtain an empty permissions instance Permissions nopermission = Permissions.none();
+        // 4.
+Rebind permissions for extent of formatter call String message = ExtentLocal.where(ServerFramework.PERMISSIONS, nopermission)
+                                  .call(() -> formatter.get());
+        // 5.
+Print the formatted message
+        write(logFile, "DETAIL : %s %s".format(timeStamp(), message));
+        ...

+The method includes a permission check at point 1. to ensure that logging is permitted.
+This is followed by a check of the log level at 2., returning if `DETAIIL` logging is disabled.
+At point 3. an empty `Permissions` instance is obtained.
+The call to `where()` at 4 rebinds extent-local `PERMISSIONS` to this empty `Permissions` instance for the extent of the `call()` that follows it.
+The lambda passed as argument to `call()` calls the `get()` method of the `Supplier` argument `formatter` returning the resulting formatted message.
+If any code called from get tries to use one of the component services the service will `get()` the empty `Permission` instance and throw a `PermissionException`.

+Notice that this example relies on `ExtentLocal` methods `where()` and `call()` while the previous example used `where()` and `run()`.
+That is because in this example the code executed below `call()` needs to return a result, the `String` returned by `formatter.get()`.
+Method `run()` is used when the lambda passed as argument should not return a result, as in the previous example.

 As an example consider this new method of the `DBDriver` class from the `ServerFramework` example.

-    class Database {
+###  Inheritance of Extent Local Variables

+There are occasions where it would be useful for an `ExtentLocal` to be inherited from parent thread to child thread, for much the same reasons as it is useful to inherit a `ThreadLocal`.
+This is possible although it works in a way that avoids many of the problems that arise when using `ThreadLocal`.

+An example use of inheritance is provided by API method `processQuery` of class `DBDriver`.

+    void processQuery(DBQuery query, Consumer<DBRow> rowHandler);

+Method `processQuery` runs a `query` against the database retrieving a list of results of type `DBRow`.
+Argument `rowHandler` is a callback of type `Consumer<DBRow>`.
+That means it can be applied to each result by calling `rowHandler.apply(row)`.
+In order to speed up processing of query results each call to `apply` is executed in its own virtual thread.
+If a problem occurs then the handler code will need to use the `Logger` to log an error message.
+So, the binding of `PERMISSIONS` for the caller thread really needs to be inherited by the child virtual thread that executes the handler.
+This happens automatically because the implementation of `processQuery` uses the structured execution framework provided as part of the virtual threads implementation.

+The code for method `processQuery` is provided below.

       void processQuery(DBQuery query, Consumer<DBRow> rowHandler) {
         // 1.
 Get permissions for request thread and check Permissions permissions = ServerFramework.PERMISSIONS.get();
-        if (!permissions.allowed(DATABASE) {
-          throw new  InvalidAccessException(...)
+        if (!permissions.allowed(DATABASE) throw new  InvalidAccessException();
-        }
         // 2.
 Run the database query
         List<DBRow> rows = executeQuery(query);
-        // 3.
-Reduce permissions to LOG only Permissions reduced = permissions.restrict(LOG);
-        // 4.
-Rebind PERMISSIONS
-        ExtentLocal.where(ServerFramework.PERMISSIONS, reduced)
-                 .run(() ->
-                     // 5.
-Parallelize with a fork join executor try (var s = StructuredExecutor.open()) {
+        / 3.
+Parallelize handler with a structured fork join executor try (var s = StructuredExecutor.open()) {
           for (var row : rows) {
-                         // 6. process each row in its own virtual thread s.fork(() -> rowHandler.apply(row));
+            // 4. process each row in its own virtual thread s.fork(() -> rowHandler.apply(row));
           }
-                       // 7. wait for all virtual threads to complete s.join();
+          // 5. wait for all virtual threads to complete s.join();
         }
-                 });
       }

-Method `processQuery` runs a `query` against the database to retrieve a list of results of type `DBRow`.
-Argument `rowHandler` is a callback of type `Consumer<DBRow>`.
-That means it can be applied to each result by calling `rowHandler.apply(row)`.
-In order to speed up processing of query results each call to `apply` is executed in its own virtual thread.
-The handler needs to be able to log messages but should not attempt to perform any further database processing.
-If a virtual thread needs to wait for a log write to complete another virtual thread will be resumed, allowing the application to make progress.

-The first thing `processQuery` does at 1. is ensure the caller has the `DATABASE` permission before proceeding to run the query at 2.
-At 3. it uses method `restrict` to construct a weaker Permissions object which removes everything except the `LOG` permission.
-The call to `where()` at 4 rebinds `PERMISSIONS` to this weaker set of `Permission`s for the extent of the following `run()` call.
+The first thing `processQuery` does at 1. is ensure the caller has the `DATABASE` permission before proceeding to run a query against the database at 2.
+The try with resources at 3. opens a `StructuredExecutor`.

-The example employs a new class `StructuredExecutor` to create and manage the virtual threads.
-The try at 5. in the lambda passed to `run()` opens a `StructuredExecutor`. which manages collections of virtual threads using a fork join model.
+This is a class provided as part of the virtual threads implementation which allows a collections of virtual threads to be managed using a fork join model.
 It gets automatically closed at the end of the try with resources block.

-Inside the `for` loop at 6. a virtual thread is forked to run the handler on each `DBRow`.
-After the loop at 7. a call to `join()` ensures that all the rows have been processed before the try block is exited.
+Inside the `for` loop at 4. a virtual thread is forked to run the handler on the current `DBRow`.
+After the for loop at 5. a call to `join()` ensures that all the forked virtual threads have completed.
+This ensures that all rows have been processed before the try block is exited.

-Rebinding ensures that the callback can only access the behaviour provided by the `Logger` API.
-The handler call at 6. is in the extent of the `run()`.
-If the handler tries to call a `DBDriver` API method that method will call `PERMISSIONS.get()`, retrieving the weaker `Permissions` which does not include `DATABASE`.
-The rebinding is only local to the `run()` call at 4.
-A call to `PERMISSIONS.get()` after the `run()` call completes will still see the original binding established by the `ServerFranework`.

-###  Inheritance of Extent Local Variables

-There is one important detail in the `processQuery` code that needs highlighing.
-Rebinding of `PERMISSIONS` at 4. happens in the thread that calls `processQuery`.
-However, the callback to `rowHandler.apply()` happens in a forked virtualThread().
-How does the `get()` in the forked thread retrieve the value that was `set()` in the forking thread?
+There is still an important detail in the `processQuery` code that needs highlighing.
+The callback to `rowHandler.apply()` happens in a forked virtualThread().
+So, how can a call to `PERMISSIONS.get()` in the forked thread retrieve the value that was `set()` in the forking thread?
 This works because class `StructuredExecutor` has been designed to share `ExtentLocal` bindings across fork calls.
 Any `ExtentLocal` bindings present in the thread that calls